 The introduction of online learning was not in a phased manner.
 The online system was adopted almost overnight.
 Students faced several difficulties in adapting to the new techniques immediately.

 There was little or no time for students and teachers to familiarize themselves with the latest technology, applications, and software.
-Many students face technical difficulties in adjusting to the new online classes.
+Many students and teachers face technical difficulties in adjusting to the new online classes.

 Internet access and device availability